Duck8605/CTF_Write_Up/Web-writeUp/thisIsSparta.md

-# Challenge 1: This is Sparta
+# This is Sparta
+## Description:

+A simple login page is presented.
+The famous line 'This is Sparta!' might be a hint, but the real clue lies in examining what happens on the client side.
+Your mission is to find a way in.

 ## Initial Analysis